-Challenging technical problems that are beyond the scope of a basic inquiry (i.e., require more than 4 hours of research) can be solved by initiating a Core Analysis Task (CAT).
-CATs are separately funded work efforts over and above basic IAC products and services.
-Through the CAT program, Requesting Agencies can use the IAC program as a contracting vehicle, enabling the DoD to obtain specialized support for specific projects.
-These projects, however, must be within the IAC’s technical domain.
+Challenging technical problems that are beyond the scope of a technical inquiry can be solved by initiating a core analysis task (CAT).
+CATs are separately funded work efforts over and above basic DoD information analysis centers (IAC) products and services.
+Through the CAT program, requiring activities can use the IAC program as a contracting vehicle, enabling DoD to obtain specialized support for specific projects.
+These projects must be within the IACs technical domain.

-DoD IACs offer a special service to DoD Components and other US Government Agencies and Departments.
-All IACs will undertake studies and analyses built upon the expertise assembled within the basic IAC on a fee for service basis.
-Such studies and analyses may include laboratory or field work where such work is intended to achieve one or more of the following specific purposes—
+DoD IACs offer a special service to DoD components and other U.S. government agencies and departments.
+All three IACs will undertake studies and analyses built upon the expertise assembled within the basic IAC on a fee for service basis.
+Studies and analyses may include laboratory or field work intended to achieve one or more of the following specific purposes:

 - Verify and/or validate results of earlier experimentation as reported in scientific and technical literature

 - Develop new methods for collecting, analyzing, or disseminating STI required by DoD components to assess technology, systems, or military operations

 - Develop alternative methods of collecting, analyzing, or disseminating STI to replace or enhance current practices